-- A large knife and cutting board (Depending on how you purchase your wax, you may need to cut it into small pieces)
+- A large knife and cutting board (Depending on how you purchase your wax, you may need to cut it into small pieces to decrease melt time)

 - Your desired container – you can reuse or purchase jars and tins or select something less conventional from the thrift store as I did

 - Fragrance oil (optional; there are many different scents available)

 - Hot glue gun and hot glue sticks